A New Jersey lifer, Jamie offers expertise on places to go within the state.

 5. Point Pleasant Boardwalk

 I've been to other states where they say that they have a boardwalk, and it is literally just boards that you can walk on along the water.
 But in New Jersey, boardwalks are so much more than that.
-Our boardwalks have food stands, rides, and endless stands where you can play different games to try to win for prizes.
+Our boardwalks have food stands, rides, and endless stands where you can play different games to try to win prizes.
 Picture a carnival, but a hundred times better!

-I chose Point Pleasant boardwalk because it is the most family-friendly boardwalk that we have in the state, in my opinion.
+I chose the Point Pleasant boardwalk because it is the most family-friendly boardwalk that we have in the state, in my opinion.
 Yes, there is Seaside Heights Boardwalk, and there is Wildwood Boardwalk, but over the past few years, these boardwalks have become more for adults and less for families.

 Point Pleasant is definitely on the smaller side, but it is the place where you can feel safe and good taking your family there.
 They have a small aquarium right on the boardwalk itself called Jenkinson's Aquarium.
 It's a great little place if your children aren't looking to be amazed by large sea creatures.
 (For that, visit Adventure Aquarium.)
 They also have an area with rides that are suited for smaller and larger children.
 If you get hit by rain on your vacation, this is a great place to go.